vanniktech/gradle-maven-publish-plugin/README.md

 ### Signing

 The plugin supports signing all of your artifacts with GPG.
 This is a requirement when publishing to Maven Central - our default behavior.
-Signing parameters can be configured via: for our default publishing target Maven Central, signing is enabled by default.
-For that please add the following Gradle properties.
+Signing parameters can be configured via:
+Gradle properties.
 ```groovy
 signing.keyId=12345678